 The goal is to gain a lead by answering questions or getting interested consumers to get in touch.
 A simple form on the contact page just isn’t enough in such a competitive marketplace.

-Contact forms convert a measly three percent of the time.
+Contact forms convert a measly three to five percent of the time.
 However, if you add additional items to the page, then you up your conversion rates considerably.
 While there are many different ways to enhance your contact page, we’ve chosen the top five added features you should consider when designing your site.

 1. Surveys